mb0/xelf-go/doc/lit_vals.md

 and `*IntMut` a Mut. `*Int` should not be used from now on.
 This works still great for simple values input and representation and works well with the new `Val.Mut` and `Val.As` api without surprising corner cases.

+We removed the Lit.Res field and use the value type exclusively.
+If we have differing types we should use Val.As that wraps the value with a new type.